Littleton Harvest Festival Full of Ghostly Excitement

 Calling all ghosts, goblins, and ghouls; beckoning the area’s finest princesses, pirates, and pixies.
-Community members and visitors alike are encouraged to enjoy the Littleton Harvest Festival jamboree by attending plenty of fun events including the 4th Annual Gathering of the Jack O’ Lanterns on the Ammonoosuc River, a ride with the Headless Horseman, a chance to savor family-friendly Trick or Treating on Main Street, a haunted walk along the Ammonoosuc River, a community bonfire, and a dance at the Littleton Opera House!
+Community members and visitors alike are encouraged to enjoy the Littleton Harvest Festival jamboree by attending plenty of fun events including the 4th Annual Gathering of the Jack O’ Lanterns on the Ammonoosuc River, a chance to savor family-friendly Trick or Treating on Main Street, and a haunted walk along the Ammonoosuc River!
 Costumes are welcomed and encouraged for a day of community fun and excitement.

 The fun kicks off at 10 am with the Annual Littleton Police Department Halloween Festival at the Littleton High School for grades K-6.
 Attendees can look forward to a pumpkin carving contest, magic demonstrations with Jason Purdy, jumping in bouncy houses, and snacking on donuts and cider.
 Participants are encouraged to bring a ready to carve pumpkin (scooped out) as there will be a limited number of pumpkins available on a first come first serve basis.

 From 12-2 pm, head up to Remich Park for some Old Home Day sponsored by the Littleton Parks & Recreation Department and the Boys & Girls Club of the North Country*.
 Participants will have a chance to participate in a slew of old-fashioned fun including foot races, pie eating contest, tug of war, and more.
 There’s more fall fun happening from 12 pm to 3 pm at the Littleton Food Co-op enjoy samples from local vendors and vote on your